mazidzomader/CSE220-PYTHON-BRACU/Readme.md

 - **Stealing**: Using someone else's work without permission is strictly prohibited.
 - **Plagiarism**: Copying someone else's work and passing it off as your own is not allowed.
 - **Proper Attribute and Recognition of Author**: If you use someone else's work as a reference, you must give them proper credit.
+# Notice

+Due to plagiarism concerns, I will be updating this repository in about a week after my submission.
+Thank you for your understanding!

 # 📝 Message from the Author